DevShedLabs/Transmit/README.md

 # Transmit - Open Source API Testing Platform

+> ⚠️ **IMPORTANT SECURITY NOTICE** ⚠️
+>
+> This project is intended for **local development use only**.
+It has not been security audited and contains a PHP proxy that could be dangerous if exposed to the public internet.
+>
+> - DO NOT deploy this to production
+> - DO NOT expose the proxy.php to the internet
+> - Run this tool on localhost ONLY
+> - Use only for development and testing purposes

 Transmit is a modern, feature-rich API testing platform built with React.
 It provides an intuitive interface for testing HTTP APIs, managing collections of requests, and analyzing responses.

 ![Transmit Interface](public/Transmit.png)